CIMSTA/obsidiosaurus/README.md

 # 👀 Documentation

-You find detailed instructions in how to use and setup in the [official Documentation](https://cimsta.github.io/obsidiosaurus-docs/docs/main/Introduction)
+You find detailed instructions on how to use and setup in the [official Documentation](https://cimsta.github.io/obsidiosaurus-docs/docs/main/Introduction)
 Website made with Docusaurus and Obsidian using Obsidiosaurus, interested to see the Docs repo?
 [Check here](https://github.com/CIMSTA/obsidiosaurus-docs)

 # 📃 Features: